endlos99/xdt99/ide/EDITORS.md

 GNU Emacs
 ---------

-The Emacs plugin provides two major modes for editing assembly and TI Extended BASIC programs.
+The Emacs plugin `xdt99-mode` provides two major modes for editing assembly and TI Extended BASIC programs.
 The assembly mode offers syntax highlighting and editing assistance, while the BASIC mode is currently limited to syntax highlighting.

-Please note that stock Emacs uses relatively simple technology for analyzing source code, so the level of functionality that xdt99 can offer is limited.
-For advanced features such as semantic navigation or code refactoring please use the IntelliJ IDEA plugin instead.
+Please note that stock Emacs uses relatively simple technology for analyzing source code, so the level of functionality that `xdt99-mode` can offer is limited.
+For advanced features such as usages or code refactoring please use the IntelliJ IDEA plugin instead.

 ### Assembly Programs

 Assembly support is provided by the `asm99-mode` major mode.
-To activate this mode, press `M-x` (i.e., press the meta key plus the X key) and enter `asm99-mode` at the prompt.
+To activate this mode, press `M-x` (i.e., press the meta key plus the `X` key) and enter `asm99-mode` at the prompt.
 Please refer to the installation section on how to automate this step.

-`asm99-mode` highlights known TMS 9900 mnemonics and various assembly constructs such as registers and strings.
+`asm99-mode` highlights known TMS9900 mnemonics and various assembly constructs such as registers and strings.
 The look and feel of the highlighting can be customized using the Emacs `font-lock` faces.

 The `asm99-goto-def` command will jump to the location of the label that the cursor is currently positioned on.
 The `asm99-show-def` command will show the label definition in the mini buffer.
-For easy navigation you may assign one or both commands to your preferred keys (see below).
+For easy navigation it is recommended to assign these commands to some shortcut keys of your choice (see below).

-The `comment-region` command (typically bound to `C-c ;`) adds the xdt99 comment character `;` to a range of lines.
+The `comment-region` command (typically bound to `C-c ;`) adds the `xas99` comment character `;` to a range of lines.
 Conversely, the `uncomment-region` command removes a single `;` character from each line.

-Two minor modes provide support for smart keyboard navigation.
+Two minor modes provide support for formatting assistance.
 The `asm99-smart-tab-mode` minor mode will

  * automatically indent the current line based on the left-most character or